osmanbeyoglulab/SPaRTAN/pySPaRTAN/README.md

 ## Installation
 Download the reporsitory from https://github.com/osmanbeyoglulab/SPaRTAN

-Install python3.7 or later. pySpaRTAN used the following dependencies as well: pandas, numpy, scipy, sklearn, matplotlib.
+Install python3.7 or later. pySpaRTAN used the following dependencies: pandas, numpy, scipy, sklearn, matplotlib.

 You can install python dependencies by the following commands:
 ```sh